SarthakSahoo/GeoTag-Retrival/README.md

 # GeoTag-Retrival
-How to retrieve latitude and longitude value from images is implemented here using Python
+This project work specifically focuses on how to retrieve latituge and longitude data that are stored as meta-data in images using Python programming.